 In Luke 22:43 we are told that God sent an angel to strengthen him – the clear sense is that of physical strength being supplied, as Christ had no need of spiritual strength.
 This was not the first time angels ministered to Christ’s physical needs – after he successfully resisted Satan through all the wilderness trials we are told that afterwards (after 40 days and nights of fasting) he was hungry and angels came and ministered to his needs (Matt 4:11).

 Why did Jesus not use his divinity to sustain his body?
 This is a valid question and needs answering.
 The answer lies in the detail of his mission while on Earth as a physical being – Jesus was made “after the likeness” of men (Phil 2:7) and through thorough examination was found to be in every physical sense, a man (Phil 2:8).
 He lived his life as a normal physical man, which meant he did not sustain his life in any way other than would a normal human being.
-On the surface this seems to be a little unnecessary, but part of his mission was also to become our high priest in heaven (Heb 4:15) who could be an advocate on our behalf (1John 2:1) with real life experience in all manner of trials including hunger and the need to rely on God for the necessaries of physical life.
+On the surface this seems to be a little unnecessary, but part of his mission was also to become our high priest in heaven (Heb 4:15) who could be an advocate on our behalf (1John 2:1) with real life experience in trials, including hunger and the need to rely on God for the necessaries of physical life.

 The tenor of Phil 2:7&8, Heb 4:15 and 1John 2:1 points towards the trials of sin, which means there arises the issue of what physical needs have to do with sin.
 Under normal circumstances they have nothing to do with sin, but Jesus was not in normal circumstances either in the wilderness temptation or in the garden of Gethsemane prayer.
 These were both situations brought about by spiritual battles and had he sustained himself by his own divinity, then he would be showing himself to be SELF-reliant, rather than relying on the Father to provide his physical needs.
 Self reliance is part of the opposite of what Jesus was showing us through the foot washing ceremony.
 As servants of God we are told not to take thought for our own life, or what we shall eat or drink, because our Father in heaven knows our needs even before we ask and He will provide (Luk 12:23-32).